rdatsci/lido3/README.md

 * batchtools Configuration

 ## Installation
-1. Clone the respository to the LiDO3 directory '~/bin'
+1. Clone the respository to a LiDO3 directory
-2. Copy '.batchtools.conf.R' to home directory '~'
+1. Copy '.batchtools.conf.R' to home directory '~'
+1. Copy the scripts 'kill-all-jobs', 'my-jobs', 'show-queues', ... to '~/bin'